GauravDhuri/missingskill-learning/linux/linux.md

 # <span class="header">Linux File System</span>

-Linux uses a hierarchical file system structure, like a tree with root(/) at the base of the file system and all other directories spreading from there.
-A Linux file system is a collection of files and directories and each directory has a specific purpose(i.e they generally hold same types of information for easily locating files).
+Linux uses a hierarchical file system structure, like a tree with root(/) at the base of the file system and all other directories spreading from there.<span class="highlight"> A Linux file system is a collection of files and directories</span> and each directory has a specific purpose(i.e they generally hold same types of information for easily locating files).

 | Directory | Description |
 | --------- | ----------- |